converged-computing/operator-experiments/google/kubecon/osu-benchmarks/README.md

  - [run1](run1): Focus on OSU to get sense of timings for single runs and plan experiments.
  - [run2](run2): Get times for 128 size cluster (but actually we need 130!)
  - [run3](run3): A small test run to setup the automation bit.
+ - [run4](run4): Full automation for planned experiments up to size 128.